-While it is true that bamboo is harder than most hardwood flooring options, it is still relatively soft and can suffer from scratches, dents, and marks caused by a variety of objects.
-Unprotected furniture legs dragged against the floor can cause gouges, and unpadded high heels can lead to nips and marks in the floor.
+While it is true that bamboo flooring is harder than most hardwood flooring options, it is still relatively soft and can suffer from scratches, dents, and marks caused by a variety of objects.
+Unprotected furniture legs dragged against the floor can cause gouges, and unpadded high heels can lead to nips and marks on the floor.
 Pet claws can also be a problem, especially if you have a large, rambunctious dog.

 Regularly sweep or vacuum the floor clean of any loose dirt or debris that may accumulate.
 When scraped across the floor, these tiny particles can tear small grooves through the surface finish.
 Over time, these blemishes give a bamboo floor an aged, worn appearance.

 Bamboo is one of the most highly renewable natural resources available.
 Unlike trees, which take upwards of 20 years to reach maturity, bamboo can be fully ripe and ready for harvest in three to five years.
 It is also recyclable, and biodegradable.
-This material it has a very low impact on the environment.
+This material has a very low impact on the environment.